andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 To achieve this goal, all participants, sponsors and volunteers at our events are required to agree with this code of conduct (CoC).
-Organizers will enforce this CoC throughout all events.
+Organizers will enforce this CoC throughout the events.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 This CoC applies during the entire duration of the conference (not just during